 6. Ensures that farm machinery, equipment, and tools are operational by performing routine and preventative maintenance and cleaning of farm machinery, equipment, and tools and making minor repairs within demonstrated capability.

-The Field and Maintenance Worker is assigned day-to-day work by the Field and Maintenance Crew Leader, is administratively supervised by the Department Head, and supervises temporary and student workers.
+The Field and Maintenance Worker is assigned day-to-day work by the Field and Maintenance Crew Leader, is administratively supervised by the Dean, College of Agriculture, and supervises temporary and student workers.